erickndava/erickndava.github.io/_posts/2025-06-23-Week-0-Grasping-the-Basics-Scratch.md

 - Start with **smaller blocks** and then compound

-*The idea of working with smaller blocks/ simpler code.
-Had been brought up and recommended in the video lecture by Prof. Malan.
+*The idea of working with smaller blocks/ simpler code had been brought up and recommended in the video lecture by Prof. Malan.
 As I progressed with my game development challenge, I saw my code grow and becoming a little complex each time.*

 ## A First Submission

  Although the course is introduced as an entry-level course and suitable for anyone without prior programming experience, it helped that I had a [GitHub](https://github.com/) account.
-That is needed when submitting assignments and connecting with the learning platform [EdX](https://home.edx.org/)
+One is needed when submitting assignments and connecting with the learning platform [EdX](https://home.edx.org/)

 <p align="center"><img src="/images/GitHub_Invitation_for_CS50.png" alt="Invitation to CS50x"/></p>